 “Chlorine itself is not believed to be the problem.
 Scientists suspect that the actual cause of the bladder cancers is a group of chemicals that form as result of reactions between the chlorine and natural substances and pollutants in the water.” (organic matter such as leaves and twigs.)
 St. Paul Dispatch & Pioneer Press, December 17, 1987

-These studies happened over 20 years ago, but yet we are still told by the authorizes that there is on harm from drinking chlorinated water.
-Look on your local water treatment website and you will often see that they state no studies have been performed that show evidence of harm in humans from drinking chlorinated water.
+These studies happened over 20 years ago, but yet we are still told by the authorizes that there is no harm from drinking chlorinated water.
+Look on your local water treatment website and you’ll often see that they state no studies have been performed that show evidence of harm in humans from drinking chlorinated water.

 What can I do to remove the Chlorine?

 There are many solutions available to us to clean up our drinking water.
 A simple carbon charcoal filter system can remove chlorine from drinking water.
-But before you run out and by some water filtration system stay with us this week as we will look at other issues to be aware of with our drinking water.
-And yes we will talk about specific options available to you, so you can have truly “safe” drinking water.
+But before you run out and buy some water filtration system, stay with us this week as we will look at other issues to be aware of with our drinking water.
+And yes, we will talk about specific options available to you so you can have truly “safe” drinking water.

 In the end it is our own responsibility to take care of our bodies.
 You already knew that because you are here on Cooking God’s Way learning more about eating and living healthy.